Thigamore/JapaneseOCR/README.md

 # JapaneseOCR
-First big project I'm working on.
-It will be a program that takes will take in the image of a screenshot and convert the japanese text to english in a separate window
+This is the first real big program that I will be working on.
+This program, when finished, will be able to detect different apps open and then translate one and show the transaltions on a different screen.